Brief Labor Notes on Mexican Acquisition Transactions

 The aspects of a full labor due diligence are very varied and detailed.
 Routine and strictly legal information, as well as sensitive demographic facts have in my experience proven to be equally important to ascertain risks involved in any current and contingent liabilities.
 The magnitude of potential risks derived from Mexican labor issues shall not be minimized in companies where the number of workers and employees may be considered to be “minimal”.
 Labor liabilities may result to be material even in a company with a small number of workers.

-Additionally from the seniority liabilities, there are a number of labor-related factors which shall be analyzed in detail.
+In addition to the seniority liabilities, there are a number of labor-related factors which shall be analyzed in detail.
 Mexican labor law practice indicates that labor union relationships and collective bargaining agreements are material in most cases.
 The correct analysis of these issues shall be directed by a qualified and experience legal team.

 Disclaimer: J.A.
 Treviño Abogados S.A. de C.V. (the “Firm”) does not necessarily endorse, and is not responsible for, any third-party opinion expressed in this article, and therefore the Firm will not be liable for the content of such opinions.
 Any article, comment, quote or any other information appearing under the authorship of any person or legal entity other that the Firm, even if related to the Firm, solely represents the opinion, comment or position of such author.
 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 The information contained in this article is protected as property of the Firm.
 No recipient of this article, client of the Firm or otherwise, should act or refrain from acting on the basis of any content included in the article without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the relevant jurisdiction.
 This article contains general information and may not be updated.
 The Firm expressly disclaims all liability in respect to actions taken or omitted based on any or all of the contents of this article.